Linuxfabrik/monitoring-plugins/check-plugins/kvm-cpu-usage/README.md

 ## States

 * OK if every machine stays below both thresholds.
-* OK with "Waiting for more data." for a machine that has no previous measurement yet, which is the case on the first run and after a machine was started.
+* OK, with the machine named after "Waiting for more data:", for a machine that has no previous measurement yet, which is the case on the first run and after a machine was started.
 * OK with "No running virtual machines found." if no machine on the host is running.
 * WARN if a machine uses `--warning` percent or more of its assigned virtual CPUs (default: 80).
 * WARN if a machine spends `--warning-steal` percent or more of its time waiting for CPU the host is giving to somebody else (default: 10).